 - The Key Result Areas (KRAs) planned are specific to each employee, depending on their interest, educational qualification, and specialization.

-- The MBO approach results in better teamwork and communication.
+- The MBO approach usually results in better teamwork and communication.

 - It provides the employees with a clear understanding of what is expected of them.
 The supervisors set goals for every member of the team, and every employee is provided with a list of unique tasks.

-- Managers may ensure that subordinates’ goals are related to the objectives of the organization.
+- Managers help ensure that subordinates’ goals are related to the objectives of the organization.

 Limitations of Management by Objectives

 - Management by objectives often ignores the organization’s existing ethos and working conditions.

 - More emphasis is given on goals and targets.
 The managers put constant pressure on the employees to accomplish their goals and forget about the use of MBO for involvement, willingness to contribute, and growth of management.